JMencius/LongBow/README.md

 1. the basecalling software was used (Dorado or Guppy);
 2. the Nanopore flowcell version (R9 / R10);
 3. the major guppy basecaller version(Dorado0, Guppy2, Guppy3/4, Guppy5/6);
-4. the basecalling mode (FAST, HAC, SUP) under
+4. the basecalling mode (FAST, HAC, SUP, NONE)

 ## Installation